 In recent years, youth crime prevention has been focused on 10-17 year olds.
 However, young adult offenders (18-25 years-olds) are over-represented in Victoria's criminal justice system.
-Young adults make up 15 percent of Victoria's adult population but 22 percent of offenders in the Magistrates Court and 25 percent of offenders in the higher courts.97 More than half (53 percent) of young adults return to prison within two years.
-This recidivism rate is more than 8 percent higher than the general population,98 suggesting that the current criminal justice system is not adequately responding to the unique developmental needs of young adults.
+Young adults make up 15 per cent of Victoria's adult population but 22 per cent of offenders in the Magistrates Court and 25 per cent of offenders in the higher courts.
+More than half (53 per cent) of young adults return to prison within two years.
+This recidivism rate is more than 8 per cent higher than the general population, suggesting that the current criminal justice system is not adequately responding to the unique developmental needs of young adults.
 It is well established that brain development continues until at least a person's mid-20s, often up to 30.
-Young adults are statistically greater risk takers and are more likely to be influenced by peers and less future-oriented than older groups - this has an impact on behaviours and attitudes.99 for bail are more likely to be indicators of disadvantage and marginalisation, in particular, housing instability, impoverishment and drug use, rather than risks to community safety.
+Young adults are statistically greater risk takers and are more likely to be influenced by peers and less future-oriented than older groups - this has an impact on behaviours and attitudes.